North Shore Temple Emanuel

 a Progressive Jewish Congregation

-The Boomers & Beyond Walking Group meets monthly on Tuesdays.
+From 2019, the Boomers & Beyond Walking Group will be meeting on Thursdays.

 The walks are relatively easy and typically three to four kilometres long.
 They are planned so that the group finishes at a suitable location for refreshments!